 Renee Hsia Study: Only 3.3% Of ED Visits 'Avoidable'

-Professor, Department of Emergency Medicine and Institute of Health Policy Studies, UCSF
+Professor, Department of Emergency Medicine and Institute for Health Policy Studies, UCSF

 Renee Hsia is the child of immigrants from China

 Fellowship awarded to support work towards an MD in Medicine at Harvard University

 Renee Yuen-Jan Hsia is a tenured Professor of Emergency Medicine at University of California at San Francisco and is an attending physician in the emergency department at San Francisco General Hospital.

 Renee was born in Huntsville, Alabama, to Chinese immigrant parents and grew up in Arlington, Texas.

 Renee graduated summa cum laude from Princeton University, where she majored in public and international affairs.
 During her undergraduate study, she spent five months working on education policy in South Africa and stimulated an investigative report in a major newspaper to restore adequate school transportation for mentally disabled children.
 She attended Harvard Medical School for her medical degree, where she served as executive director of the Hepatitis B Initiative in Boston.
 She then pursued a Master's of Science degree in Health Policy, Planning, and Financing at the London School of Economics and the London School of Hygiene and Tropical Medicine, and completed her residency in emergency medicine at Stanford University.